-Easter as a Catholic holiday is a complex custom.
+Easter as a Catholic holiday is a complex custom and event.
 This is the most important holiday in the Catholic Church.
 Combined religious dimension with Slavic-Polish customs and superstitions.
 The most important religious period is the last three days of the so-called Holy Week – Paschal Triduum – Thursday, Friday and Saturday.
 Check with us how looks Easter in Krakow.

 This is the day when Christ’s followers go to perform the Stations of the Cross.
 It is a day of reflection over Jesus’ death and his passion.
 On this day, strict fasting applies.
 After the liturgy, the Eucharist is transferred to the so-called Holy Sepulchre – this symbolizes Jesus’ death and placing in the grave.
 From this moment, scouts or firefighters watch the Lord’s Tomb till his resurrection.